silverstripe/silverstripe-lessons-v4/README.md

 * Filtering through controller actions
 * Adding filter headers

-Having a rich supply of data to work with is paramount to getting value out of this lesson, so once you get the code changes in place, it's a good idea to import the `database.sql` file that is included in the completed version of this lesson.
+Having a rich supply of data to work with is paramount to getting value out of this lesson.
+Once you get the code changes in place, it's a good idea to import the `database.sql` file that is included in the completed version of this lesson.
 It will provide you with a hundred or so randomly composed `ArticlePage` records that we'll be filtering.

 ## Setting up new relationships

-Looking at our Travel Guides page, we see that there are a number of different filters we can apply in the sidebar.
+Looking at our Travel Guides page we see that there are a number of different filters we can apply in the sidebar.
 We have a list of categories, an archive of previous months and years, as well as tags.
 We won't be using tags for these articles, so let's remove that.
-We'll be replacing it with a filter for regions, because, optionally, each of these travel guides can pertain to a region.
+We'll be replacing it with a filter for regions, as each of these travel guides can pertain to a region, optionally.

 Before we add the filter, let's set up that relationship.
-We'll add a `has_one` to `Region` on `ArticlePage` and a `has_many` from `Region` back to `ArticlePage`.
+We'll add a `has_one` `Region` to `ArticlePage` and the corresponding `has_many` `ArticlePage` to `Region`.

 *mysite/code/ArticlePage.php*
 ```php